smackjax/html-webpack-inject-string-plugin/readme.md

 ```

 ## Be aware
-* `html-webpack-plugin@next`(2019-11-20) is a peer dependency, but might cause issues if it isn't the only version installed.
 * Backslashes may need to be escaped twice(three slashes total), because it's run through a compiler first.

 ## Wait, isn't this a little dangerous?